hwmhht/hht204806/Teaser-for-Lesson-6:-software-shaders.md

 That is all.
 You know what the shaders are and now you can create your own shaders.

-# My implementation of shaders work, or Gouraud shading
+# My implementation of shaders or Gouraud shading

 ![](http://www.loria.fr/~sokolovd/infographie/04-geometry/tmp/output.png)